Deborah R. Malac: Career

 Malac joined the Department of State in 1981.
 She has spent most of her career focusing on Africa.
 Her assignments included serving as desk officer for Laos and South Africa.
 Overseas assignments brought her to Bangkok, Pretoria, and Yaoundé, Cameroon, Senegal and Ethiopia.

-In 2012 Malac became to U.S. Ambassador to Liberia.
+In 2012 Malac became U.S. Ambassador to Liberia.
 In 2014, a major Ebola outbreak started there, and Malac helped coordinate the U.S. response to the medical and humanitarian crisis.
-Liberia's President, Ellen Johnson Sirleaf, joined Malac in a tour of the Liberian capital and implored U.S. President Barack Obama to assist the country.
+Liberia's president, Ellen Johnson Sirleaf, joined Malac in a tour of the Liberian capital and implored U.S. President Barack Obama to assist the country.
 When aid was forthcoming, Malac assured Liberians that American military assistance (which became Operation United Assistance) were not there to organize a coup against Ellen Johnson-Sirleaf.
 Malac later noted that coordinated efforts helped to curb the epidemic.

-On September 19, 2015 President Obama nominated Malac to become the U.S Ambassador to Uganda to replace Scott DeLisi, who announced he was retiring.
+On September 19, 2015, President Obama nominated Malac to become the U.S. Ambassador to Uganda to replace Scott DeLisi, who announced he was retiring.
 The Senate confirmed the nomination in November 2015.
 When elections took place shortly after her arrival, the government of Uganda issued statements critical of Malac for her admonition not to sacrifice democratic processes in the country for the sake of security.
 Her mission terminated on January 26, 2020.